-- Naltrexone binds and blocks opioid receptors, and is reported to reduce opioid cravings. - o Naltrexone is available in a tablet and a long acting injectable form. - Patients should be completely withdrawn from opioids before naltrexone can be administered.
+- Buprenorphine can be prescribed from a wider range of doctors and in larger amounts than methadone, increasing patient accessibility and convenience, but also increasing the risk of diversion or abuse. - Naltrexone - Naltrexone binds and blocks opioid receptors, and is reported to reduce opioid cravings. - Naltrexone is available in a tablet and a long acting injectable form. - Patients should be completely withdrawn from opioids before naltrexone can be administered.